Ramonjrtan/Ramonjrtan/README.md

 ---

-⭐ This portfolio reflects how I validate systems end-to-end — ensuring they are **accurate, reliable, and production-ready**.
+⭐ This portfolio demonstrates how I validate systems end-to-end — ensuring they are accurate, reliable, and truly production-ready.